-This blog on the subjunctive mode, or il congiuntivo, is the second in a series on this topic that I’ve created for advanced students and teachers of Italian.
-Each blog post will focus on real-life situations and give examples of when the subjunctive mode should be used.
+This blog about the Italian subjunctive mode, or il congiuntivo, is the second in a series on this topic that I’ve created for advanced students and teachers of Italian.
+Each blog post will focus on real-life situations and give examples of when the Italian subjunctive mode should be used.
 Below is an excerpt from the original post.

 Visit the Learn Italian! blog post from June 5, 2016, to read the entire article and get started with learning how to express yourself more naturally and fluently in Italian!